Hoyasumii/avengers-endgame/README.md

 T'CHALLA: Clint!
 Give it to me.

 [Clint gives the Gauntlet to T'Challa, and he runs towards the van while fighting Thanos' army.
 Eventually he is stopped by the double edged sword, boomeranged by Thanos.
-When it gets back to him, he ch
+When it gets back to him, he cha